mosesadewale/korapay-sdk/README.md

 ## Limitations

-- Currently, @gray-adeyi/korapay-sdk does not perform any form of validation on the data passed in as method parameters but sends them as is to paystack servers.
+- Currently, @gray-adeyi/korapay-sdk does not perform any form of validation on the data passed in as method parameters but sends them as is to korapay's servers.
 - Limited documentation